krille-chan/fluffychat/README.md

  * Edit chat settings and permissions
  * Kick, ban and unban users
  * Display and edit chat topics
- * Change chat&user avatars
+ * Change chat & user avatars
  * Archived chats
- * Display communities
- * User status (presences)
- * Display contacts and find contacts with their phone number or email address
  * Discover public chats on the user's homeserver
- * Registration (currently only working with ubports.chat and NOT with matrix.org due captchas)
+ * Registration

 ## How to build